Archives

 University of Arizona Libraries, Special Collections

 The Desert Botanical Laboratory of the Carnegie Institution records are held at the University of Arizona Libraries Special Collections.
-The Libraries also hold a collection of Forrest Shreve photographs, which document Shreve’s work and the Desert Laboratory.
+The Libraries also hold a collection of Forrest Shreve photographs, which document Shreve’s work and Carnegie's Desert Laboratory.

 Arizona Historical Society

-The Arizona Historical Society houses the Daniel Trembly MacDougal Papers, which document research by Daniel T. MacDougal and others at Carnegie’s Desert Botanical Laboratory.
+The Arizona Historical Society houses the Daniel Trembly MacDougal Papers, which document research by Daniel T. MacDougal and others at Carnegie’s Desert Laboratory.

 Peabody Museum of Archaeology & Ethnology at Harvard University